 - Clean and disinfect frequently touched objects and surfaces.

-What should I do if I think I have been exposed to or have been infected with the 2019 Novel Coronavirus (2019-nCoV)?
+What should I do if I think I have been exposed to or have been infected with COVID-19?

-We recommend that anyone who has a fever, cough or shortness of breath AND has travelled from Wuhan City, China in the 14 days before the start of symptoms or has been in close contact with a person who is under investigation for 2019-nCoV while that person was ill, come into one of the Georgia State University Student Health Clinics to be evaluated.
-The clinics accept walk-in visits, but students can also make an appointment online at gsu.medicatconnect.com or contact us at the numbers below.
+We recommend that anyone who has a fever, cough, or shortness of breath AND has travelled from China, Iran, Italy.
+Japan, or South Korea in the 14 days before the start of symptoms or has been in close contact with a person who is under investigation for COVID-19 while that person was ill, contact the Georgia State University Student Health Clinic or their primary care doctor.
+They will be provided guidance regarding next steps.

 As we learn more about this novel coronavirus, we will continue to update our guidance.